 As I thought about it more, I knew I wanted a cheese with a good backbone.
 Something slightly complex, but mild at the same time.
 A bubbly cheese that browns nicely, like on pizza.
-Sargento’s Off the Block Mozzarella ended up being the perfect choice.
+The mozzarella ended up being the perfect choice.
 It met all of my requirements.

 Normally nachos are served with some type of sauce, the usual suspects being salsa or guacamole.
 But, I wanted to mimic those childhood kielbasa sandwiches served with deli mustard.